A popular Facebook post is recirculating, as it has every year since a university faculty member, Greg Block, first penned it:

 I remember when one of my kids said to me, “It’s so weird to think that you had this whole life before we were born.
 I didn’t realize that when I was little.”
 The transition from child to adult commences when you realize your parents are people, too, with their own identities, dreams, wants, and needs, which have not ceased to exist even though they were sometimes subjugated, sidelined, or attenuated.
 It is the adult-to-be, not the child, who appreciates that one of their parents’ dreams–perhaps not their first, but one that became of primary importance to them–was to raise you to be independent, and that this moment, as they drop you off at college, heart-swollen with pride and breaking, this moment of your gain is in some ways their loss.
 Being grown up means you understand that no matter how “old” your parents were when they had you, they “grew up” alongside you.
 They are still growing, and not younger.
 You are closer to the beginning of your story than they are to the beginning of theirs.
 We, your parents, know what’s coming in “Cat’s in the Cradle” when the boy “came home from college just the other day”, and let’s just say that it doesn’t end well for us.
 We know.
 We did it to our parents.
 And we’re still letting you go.

 You can see in which camp I fall in the whole “It’s Your Kid’s Journey, Don’t Make it About You” versus “Let Your Parents Fold Your Underwear into Your Dirty Dorm Room Drawer” controversy.
-This goodbye hug is not just for you.
 This is my goodbye, too.
 It’s the end of an era, the beginning of another.
 And this next phase will be marked by increasing mutuality, whereby you recognize that life’s journey is never any one person’s.
-And this long goodbye hug is as much for me as for you, because it might be difficult for me to otherwise express how I feel with a huge lump in my throat.
+And this long goodbye hug is as much for me as for you, because it might be too difficult for me to speak with a huge lump in my throat.

 That said, I don’t plan to get a lump on my head making your lofted dorm room bed!
 I didn’t raise you to independence just to inaugurate this day with a concussion!
 Make your own bed!
 I have boxes of Kleenex to unpack.
 After all, you can never have too much Kleenex.